 The high amount of small packets present in nowaday's networks results in a low efficiency, when the size of the headers and the payload are in the same order of magnitude.
-In some situations, multiplexing a number of small packets into a bigger one is desirable in order to improve the efficiency.
+In some situations, multiplexing (i.e. aggragating) a number of small packets into a bigger one is desirable in order to improve the efficiency.
 For example, a number of small packets can be sent together between a pair of machines if they share a common network path.
+This may happen between machines in different locations or even inside a datacenter with a number of servers hosting virtual machines.
 Thus, the traffic profile can be shifted from small to larger packets, thus reducing the network overhead and the number of packets per second to be managed by intermediate routers.